boernerr/Book-notes/README.md

 # Book-notes-HowToMeasureAnything
-Notes from the book How to Measure Anything by Hubbard
+Notes from the book: *How to Measure Anything: Finding the intangibles...* by Hubbard

 ## Chapter 4: Clarifying the Measurement problem

-### Notes taken on 5/13/2022 1:00
+### Notes taken on 5/13/2022 1:00 BEGIN

 Prior to making a measurement, we need to ask the following questions:
 1. What is the decision this measurement supports